LowLevelMouse/insert_intervals/README.md

 > insert a new interval and merge all necessary overlaps to maintain the list as non-overlapping and sorted.

 ## How to run
-> run the batch file named "build" in the project folder if on windows
+> run the batch file named "build" in the project folder if on windows,
 > exe will be named test.exe

 ## Extra Details